SKNZ/BezierToSTL/README.md

 Main file is src/beziertostl.adb
 Comments in the code are written in French due to school-related constraints.

-Executables will be found in the bin folder after build (see builder instructions for more information).
+Executables will be found in the bin folder after build (see build instructions for more information).

 # Build instructions
 - With gprbuild: run "gprbuild" in the root directory of the projet